 As a preacher Booth was a populist crowd puller.
 For example he was known to demonstrate the easy road to Hell by sliding down the stair-rail of his pulpit.
 A champion of the poor he railed against those who “reduce sweating to a fine art, who systematically and deliberately defraud the workman of his pay, who grind the faces of the poor and rob the widow and the orphan.”

-In 1912 Booth, who had been in poor health for several years was dying.
-When asked what had been the secret of his success all the way through, the General replied “I will tell you the secret, God has had all there was of me!”
 The end of his last speech went as follows: “While women weep, as they do now, I’ll fight.
 While little children go hungry, I’ll fight.
 While there is a drunkard left, while there is a poor lost girl upon the streets, where there remains one dark soul without the light of God- I’ll fight!
 I’ll fight to the very end!”

 SCANDAL In their early days Booth's "hallelujah band" of converted criminals and others met violent opposition.
 A skeleton army, supported by brewers which opposed Booth's teetotalism as a threat to their trade, was organised to break up meetings and for years the rank and file and the general himself incurred fines and imprisonment for breaches of peace.
-In 1882 642 Salvation Army officers including women were assaulted and 60 Salvation Army buildings damaged.
-Even leading evangelical, Lord Shaftesbury referred to him as "anti Christ."
+In 1882, 642 Salvation Army officers including women were assaulted and 60 Salvation Army buildings damaged.
+Even leading evangelical, Lord Shaftesbury referred to him as "anti-Christ."

 When King Edward VII invited Booth to be officially present at his 1902 coronation ceremony, the public changed their views.
 By 1905 he was the cat's whiskers.
 The Salvation Army General went on a tour of the country and was received in state by many mayors and corporations.

-TRAVEL In 1904 Booth took part in a 'motorcade' when he was driven around Great Britain, stopping off in cities, towns and villages to preach to the assembled crowds from inside his open-top car.
+In 1904 Booth took part in a 'motorcade' when he was driven around Great Britain, stopping off in cities, towns and villages to preach to the assembled crowds from inside his open-top car.

-DEATH William Booth was 83 years old when he died on 20 August 1912 at his home in Hadley Wood, London.
+DEATH William Booth was 83 years old when he died on August 20, 1912 at his home in Hadley Wood, London.
 He had been in poor health for several years.
-At the three day lying in state at Clapton Congress Hall 150,000people filed past his casket.
-On 27 August Booth's funeral service was held at London’s Olympia where 40,000 people attended, including Queen Mary, who sat almost unrecognised far to the rear of the great hall.

 The following day Booth's funeral procession set out from International Headquarters.
 As it moved off 10,000 uniformed Salvationists fell in behind.
 Forty Salvation Army bands played the ‘Dead March’ from Handel’s Saul as the vast procession set off.
 He was buried with his wife Catherine Booth in the main London burial ground for 19th century non-conformist ministers and tutors, the non-denominational Abney Park Cemetery in Stoke Newington.